martinrotter/rssguard/docs/source/features/skins.md

 * article header layout
 * author, date, and feed placement
 * link styling
-* enclosure rendering
+* attachment rendering
-* image enclosure presentation
+* image attachment presentation
 * left-to-right versus right-to-left layout markers

 That makes skins useful not only for the surrounding application UI, but also for the readability of articles themselves.